-Some pines, like Ponderosa and Scotch, drop needles growing on the lower branches.
-This is a normal sign of aging, and doesn't mean that the tree is dying.
-Other pine tree species also drop old needles, replacing them with new growth at the tip of the branches.
+Some pines, like ponderosa and Scotch, drop needles growing on the lower branches.
+This is a normal sign of aging and doesn't mean that the tree is dying.
+Other pine tree species also drop old needles, replacing them with new growth at the tips of the branches.
 Check your tree to see where the dropped needles are coming from.
-If 1/4 to 1/3 of the needles on the inner part of the branches are falling off, it's normal aging.
-However, if your pine is shedding new needles at the tips of the branches, it could be infected with a disease.
+If one-fourth to one-third of the needles on the inner part of the branches are falling off, it's normal aging.
+However, if your pine is shedding new needles at the tips of its branches, it could be infected with a disease.

 Needle Cast Disease